Accreditation valid until: 23. 10. 2029

 Besides the sections required by the university rules and the internal rules of the respective faculty (the title page, the signed declaration of the author, abstracts in Czech and English, etc.) and the supporting parts (the content, the reference list, the abbreviations list if appropriate), the dissertation thesis must contain these sections: 1) Introduction and Literary Overview (the summary of the current knowledge on the topic of the dissertation thesis based on the information available in the scientific literature); 2) clearly defined Aims of the Thesis; 3) Experimental Part (description of the original hypotheses and experiments performed in order to test these hypotheses, i.e., the general conception of experiments, the description of the experimental material and methodical approaches, as well as adequately described results documented in tables and/or figures); 4) Discussion; 5) Summary/Conclusions.
 These sections of the dissertation thesis can be further divided and appropriately named according to the general character of the doctoral project and the internal rules of the respective faculty (some modality in the general structure of the dissertation thesis is possible, e.g., the merging of the Experimental part and Discussion in case of theses from the bioinformatics field, however, this must be consulted in advance with the chairman of the subject area board).

-The experimental part can include (and can be partially replaced by) the original research papers of the student that are relevant to the topic of the dissertation thesis and were published, accepted for publication or are accepted for review in some IF journal during the course of the doctoral study.
+The experimental part can include (and can be partially replaced by) the original research papers of the student that are relevant to the topic of the dissertation thesis and were published, accepted for publication or are accepted for review in some IF journal during the course of the doctoral studies.
 However, it is recommended to include only such papers that the student significantly participated in.
 These papers can be either incorporated directly into the text or can be presented as supplementary sections of the dissertation thesis.
 They should be linked by the original explanatory text written by the student, which should emphasise the related nature of the respective publications in the context of the doctoral project and summarize the main results and conclusions presented in these papers.
 This text must also contain an unambiguous and detailed verbal specification of the contribution of the student to both obtaining the experimental data and the preparation/writing of the respective manuscript(s).
 The student is fully responsible for the presentation of publications in such form that complies with the licencing rights of the respective publisher.
 However, the student must also be aware that the eventual incorporation of their publications into his/her dissertation thesis certainly cannot replace either the Introduction and Literary overview or the Discussion sections (the text in these sections of the dissertation thesis cannot be simply copied or only slightly re-formulated from the respective publications).
 The Experimental Part should also include all yet unpublished experiments performed by the student that are relevant to the topic of the dissertation thesis (such experiments and their results should be fully described).

 The dissertation thesis can be written in Czech, in Slovak or in English (English is recommended).